austin-putz/Genomic_Selection/README.md

 Algorithm for Proven and Young (APY) was created by <cite>Misztal (2014, 2016)</cite>.
 This algorithm uses the fact that there is limited information in the <b>G</b> matrix.
 You only need to do the direct inverse of a subset of animals in <b>G</b> and then use recursion to get the rest of the inverse.
 This has proven to be as accurate (or more so) than the raw inverse.

+## Creating the G matrix with Julia

+`createG.jl` is a scipt for Julia (probably out of date at the pace that Julia is developing) for creating the <b>G</b> matrix "by hand".